ibn-xu/CFA3_LOS/CFAIII_LOS.md

 ---

-## L3 Alternatives
+## L3  SS11 Alternatives

 ### Reading 26 Hedge Fund

 a. discuss how hedge fund strategies may be **classified**;

-b. discuss investment characteristics, strategy implementation, and role in a portfolio of equity-related hedge fund strategies;
+b. discuss investment characteristics, strategy implementation, and role in a portfolio of **equity-related** hedge fund strategies;

+- long-short
+- delicated short , short biased
+- equity market neutral

-c. discuss investment characteristics, strategy implementation, and role in a portfolio of event-driven hedge fund strategies;
+c. discuss investment characteristics, strategy implementation, and role in a portfolio of **event-driven** hedge fund strategies;

+- merger arbitrage
+- distressed securities

-d. discuss investment characteristics, strategy implementation, and role in a portfolio of relative value hedge fund strategies;
+d. discuss investment characteristics, strategy implementation, and role in a portfolio of **relative value** hedge fund strategies;

+- fixed income arbitrage
+- convertible bond arbitrage

-e. discuss investment characteristics, strategy implementation, and role in a portfolio of opportunistic hedge fund strategies;
+e. discuss investment characteristics, strategy implementation, and role in a portfolio of **opportunistic** hedge fund strategies;

+- Global Macro
+- Managed Futures

-f. discuss investment characteristics, strategy implementation, and role in a portfolio of specialist hedge fund strategies;
+f. discuss investment characteristics, strategy implementation, and role in a portfolio of **specialist** hedge fund strategies;

+- Volatility Trading
+- Reinsurance/Life Settlements

-h. discuss investment characteristics, strategy implementation, and role in a portfolio of multi-manager hedge fund strategies;
+h. discuss investment characteristics, strategy implementation, and role in a portfolio of **multi-manager** hedge fund strategies;

+- FOF
+- multi-strategy hedge funds

-i. describe how factor models may be used to understand hedge fund risk exposures; evaluate the impact of an allocation to a hedge fund strategy in a traditional investment portfolio.
+i. describe how **factor models** may be used to understand hedge fund risk exposures; evaluate the impact of an allocation to a hedge fund strategy in a traditional investment portfolio.

 ### Reading 27 Asset allocation to alternatives

+a. explain the **roles** that alternative investments play in multi-asset portfolios;

+b. compare alternative investments and bonds as risk mitigators in relation to a long equity position;

+c. compare traditional and risk-based approaches to defining the investment opportunity set, including alternative investments;

+d. discuss **investment considerations** that are important in allocating to different types of alternative investments;

+e. discuss **suitability** considerations in allocating to alternative investments;

+f. discuss **approaches** to asset allocation to alternative investments;

+- Monte Carlo
+- Portfolio Optimizaition
+- Risk Factor-Based opt

+g. discuss the importance of **liquidity planning** in allocating to alternative investments;

+h. discuss considerations in **monitoring** alternative investment programs.

 ----